lukedev820/Interactive-DnD-Map/README.md

 ## About
 ![Cover art](coverart.png)

-This project was made to create a interactive map for my group of friends i play DnD with.
-It combines a JavaScript library called [Leaflet](https://leafletjs.com/) with a easy to read/write json database.
+This project was made to create an interactive map for my group of friends I play D&D with.
+It combines a JavaScript library called [Leaflet](https://leafletjs.com/) with an easy to read/write json database.
 It will mainly be used and edited by my party but others may clone the project to suit their needs.

 [See the map in action here:](https://lukedev820.github.io/Interactive-DnD-Map/)